nasa/oceandata-notebooks/README.md

 > This `README.md` is itself recognized by Jupytext to have executable cells.
 > Open it in JupyterLab as a notebook using right-click > "Open With" > "Notebook".

-To create the `notebooks` folder, or any time you want to manually sync all the notebooks, run the following cell.
+To create the `notebooks` folder, or any time a new notebook has been added to the repository, run the following cell.
 The `jupytext --sync` command will generate or update .ipynb files for every .md file tracke by git.

 ```{code-cell}